odarriba/elixir_jobs/README.md

 $ mix run priv/repo/seeds.exs
 ```

+## TODO

+Some things are missing yet:

+1. More and better testing
+2. Check Credo

 ## Thanks

 Thanks to anyone which has contributed or it's going to contribute this project.
 No, seriously, you are awesome.